abgox/PSCompletions/README.md

   - **`Completion`** ：Click to view to the official website of the command.
 Sort by first letter(0-9,a-z).
     - Special case: `abc(a)`, it means that you need to download it by `psc add abc`, but by default `a` is used instead of `abc` to trigger the completion.
   - **`Language`**: Supported Languages, and Translation Progress.
-    - The translation progress is compared to `en-US`
+    - The translation progress is compared to `en-US`.
   - **`Description`**: Command Description.

 <!-- prettier-ignore-start -->